mihaiparv/ansible-couchpotato-common/README.md

 ansible-couchpotato-common
 =====

-This role installs and configures couchpotato, an awesome PVR for usenet and torrents.
+This role installs and configures [CouchPotato](https://couchpota.to/), an awesome PVR for usenet and torrents.

 Requirements
 ------------